Best time to travel to Auckland, New Zealand

 Visiting Auckland during December

 The first chicks were born Takapu Refuge his colony’s Muriwai’s Beach Waves, and he tested the feathers on a short flight in January before crossing the Tasman Sea to Australia in March.

 Visiting Auckland in January

-When the weather is nice, explore Auckland's West Coast Beaches and the islands of the Haruaki Gulf.
-The Boat Nativity Challenge, which highlights why Auckland is known as the city of Boats, has launched his three months of free, council-sponsored entertainment, including pop music and movies at park shows.
+When the weather is nice, explore Auckland’s West Coast Beaches and the islands of the Hauraki Gulf.
+The Boat Nativity Challenge, which highlights why Auckland is known as the city of Boats, has launched its three months of free, council-sponsored entertainment, including pop music and movies at park shows.